royabes/egi-whitepaper/README.md

 Two key innovations distinguish EGI: First, literature review occurs *after* pattern emergence rather than before, ensuring that community voices shape the inquiry rather than academic frameworks.
 Second, participants actively validate and enrich AI-discovered patterns, creating a human-AI collaborative loop that leverages the strengths of both.

-The methodology draws from participatory action research traditions including Sikolohiyang Pilipino, Ubuntu philosophy, Indigenous ways of knowing, and Community-Based Participatory Research (CBPR).
+The methodology draws from participatory action research traditions.
 EGI is positioned as a **complement to traditional academic research**, extending the reach and accessibility of rigorous participatory methods while democratizing access to sophisticated research tools.

 Initial implementations across corporate, nonprofit, government, and community sectors demonstrate EGI's effectiveness in surfacing nuanced perspectives that traditional methods often miss.
 This paper presents the theoretical foundations, technical architecture, cross-sector applications, and preliminary findings from pilot deployments.